8-bit-sheep/googleAnalyticsR/cran-comments.md

 ## Dependencies

-2 packages were dependent on googleAnalyticsR:
+3 packages have googleAnalyticsR in SUGGESTS:

-* ganalytics (v0.10.4)
+* ganalytics (v0.10.7)
-* googleAuthR (v0.7.0)
+* googleAuthR (v1.4.0)
+* ryandexdirect (v3.6.0)

-Both were checked and found no errors, warnings or notes
+All were checked and found no errors, warnings or notes